invicticide/fractive/README.md

 These kinds of extensions may add lots of additional Javascript -- much more than you'd be using for your "normal" game logic -- and that Javascript may need to be deployed in certain directory structures, utilize lazy loading, etc. These are all things that would likely break if all those scripts were embedded directly into your story's output html.

-In these situations you may benefit from bypassing the script embed and instead deploying all your scripts "loose" alongside your final html.
-To do that, just pass `false` as the final argument to the publish script:

-On Windows:

-	cd fractive
-	publish.bat path/to/story templates/basic.html false

-On Mac/*nix:

-	cd fractive
-	./publish.sh path/to/story templates/basic.html false
+In these situations you may benefit from placing those scripts in your `assets` folder instead of your `source` folder.
+That way, they'll simply be copied to your final build location instead of being embedded in the `index.html`.
+You can then edit your template with `<script>` tags to source those scripts however you need.

 ## Importing Fractive